 This guide demonstrates how you can do multi-level, fine-grained event queries to track the status of your components.

 KubeSphere Events needs to be enabled.

-- The event query function is available for all users.
-Log in the console with any account, hover over the Toolbox in the lower right corner and select Event Search.
+The event query function is available for all users.
+Log in to the console with any account, hover over the Toolbox in the lower-right corner and select Event Search.

 As shown in the pop-up window, you can see the number of events that the account has permission to view.

 KubeSphere supports event queries on each cluster separately if you have enabled the multi-cluster feature.
 You can click on the left of the search box and select a target cluster.